 What are your ultimate blogging goals?

 I don’t think I ever really set out an ultimate blogging goal when I first became a blogger as originally it was just something that I saw as a bit of a hobby.
-However I would say that my one goal over time was to connect with others and to create content that other people could relate to and to help others with what I have learnt from my own experiences – which is something that I am beginning to achieve.
+However, I would say that my one goal over time was to connect with others and to create content that other people could relate to and to help others with what I have learned from my own experiences – which is something that I am beginning to achieve.

 What has been the hardest thing about blogging for you?

 The hardest thing was definitely from around the end of 2016 to the start of 2017 where I was struggling to balance doing A-Levels and do weekly posts for my blog, especially as I was also struggling to find something to do a worthy post on.
-I guess this is what I’m also worried about for when I start uni; however I’ve been a bit more organised and planned my posts way ahead of time, as well as writing them a couple of weeks in advance so I’m covered for now.
+I guess this is what I’m also worried about for when I start uni; however, I’ve been a bit more organized and planned my posts way ahead of time, as well as writing them a couple of weeks in advance so I’m covered for now.